 The revelations come during major crises for Venezuela, once among the wealthiest countries in South America.
 Maduro was sworn in for a second term in January, though the United States and other nations are publicly backing his challenger, Juan Guaidó.
 The country’s unprecedented humanitarian crisis and severe inflation have led to the mass emigration of three million people, according to the United Nations.

-Sara Olstad is deputy director of the ICFJ Knight Fellowships.
+Sara Menocal is deputy director of the ICFJ Knight Fellowships.